kuadrat/data-slicer/paper/paper.md

 not transferrable across different disciplines or experimental methodologies.

-We have developed PIT and the data-slicer package to account for these needs: offering tools for fast live visualization of data at an general scope that can easily be adjusted and fine tuned for more specific problems.
+We have developed PIT and the data-slicer package to account for these needs: offering tools for fast live visualization of data at a general scope that can easily be adjusted and fine tuned for more specific problems.